September 30, 2023

 A sketch Paul Macartney drew, showing the idea for the Abbey Road cover.

-Macartney also claimed credit for the cover photo, which would have the Beatles striding across the pedestrian crossing in front of the studio.
+McCartney also claimed credit for this.
 Prior to the shoot, he sketched his idea for photographer Iain Macmillan, who added the more detailed drawing visible top right of the image above.

 On August 8, 1969, the four Beatles assembled at the Abbey Road studios for the cover shoot.